firebase/genkit/docs/rag.md

+Project: /genkit/_project.yaml
+Book: /genkit/_book.yaml

 # Retrieval-augmented generation (RAG)

 RAG is a very broad area and there are many different techniques used to achieve the best quality RAG.
-The core Genkit framework offers two main abstractions/APIs to help you do RAG:
+The core Genkit framework offers two main abstractions to help you do RAG:

 -   Retrievers - retrieves documents from an "index" given a query.
 -   Indexers - adds documents to the "index".

 The definitions are broad on purpose because Genkit is un-opinionated about what an "index" is or how exactly documents are retrieved from it.
 Genkit only provides document formats for `TextDocument` and `MultipartDocument`.
-Everything else is defined by retriever/indexer implementation provider (via the plugions system).
+Everything else is defined by retriever or indexer implementation provider (through the plugin system).

 ## Retrievers

 Retriever is a concept which encapsulates logic related to any kind of document retrieval.
 The most popular retrieval cases typically include retrieval from vector stores.

-To create a retriever you can use one of the provided implementations or easily create your own.
+To create a retriever you can use one of the provided implementations or create your own.

-Let's take a look at a dev local file based vector similarity retriever that Genkit provides out-of-the box for simple testing/prototyping (DO NOT USE IN PRODUCTION).
+Take a look at a dev local file based vector similarity retriever that Genkit provides out-of-the box for simple testing and prototyping (DO NOT USE IN PRODUCTION).

 ```javascript
 import { geminiPro, vertexAI, textembeddingGecko } from '@genkit-ai/plugin-vertex-ai';